 Louise and Bill shared a love for travel.
 Seeing the world, she traveled to all 50 states and 6 continents.

 Her sense of humor and wit will be sorely missed by family and friends.
 Halloween was her favorite holiday and she never failed to be the “best dressed at Halloween”.
-Many of her antics are not printable, but we remember and laugh.
+Many of her antics are not fit to be printed, but we remember and laugh.

 Louise will be brought back to West Texas for a celebration of her life and a spreading of her ashes on September 30, 2023.

-In lieu of flowers please consider donating to your favorite charity.
+In lieu of flowers or gifts please consider donating to your favorite charity.